Beechey Point Land Cover Classification: CRREL Report 87-5

-This map is a Landsat-derived land cover classification of the Beechey Point, Alaska, 1:250,000-scale quadrangle with descriptions of the major vegetation units (Walker & Acevedo 1987).
-Eight Landsat-level units derived from multispectral scanner data, eleven photo-interpreted units, and eight common vegetation complexes were described and illustrated.
-Procedures of Landsat analysis, field methods, and cartographic methods were described.
-The region was divided into four landscape units: flat thaw-lake plains, gently rolling thaw-lake plains, hills, and flood plains.
+This report presents a Landsat-derived land cover classification of the Beechey Point, Alaska, 1:250,000-scale quadrangle with descriptions of the major vegetation units.
+Eight Landsat-level units deri neds from multispectral scanner data, eleven photo-interpreted units, and eight common vegetation complexes are described and illustrated.
+Procedures of Landsat analysis, field methods, and cartographic methods are described.
+The region is divided into four landscape units: flat thaw-lake plains, gently rolling thaw-lake plains, hills, and flood plains.
 Area analysis of the quadrangle was done according to townships and nine small study areas.
-The mapping used a hierarchical tundra mapping classification approach.
-Area-measurement data from geobotanical maps at eight study sites were compared with similar data from Landsat maps of the same sites.
-The results indicated that Landsat maps yielded area measurements corresponding to broad geobotanical categories.
+The map uses a modified version of the hierarchical tundra mapping classification of Walker (1983).
+Area-measurement data from geobotanical maps at eight study sites are compared with similar data from Landsat maps of the same sites.
+The results indicate that Landsat maps yield area measurements corresponding to broad geobotanical categories.

 Data and Resources